mhinz/vim-startify/README.md

    You can reopen the screen via :Startify.

-   If you want to open an empty buffer, hit either 'e' or 'i'.
-Quit via 'q'.
+   Moreover, 'e' creates an empty buffer, 'i' creates an empty buffers and jumps into insert mode, 'q' quits.

 _2)_ It eases handling of loading and saving sessions by only working with a certain directory.
 Two commands are used for convenience: